How will tariffs affect real estate and the property management industry in 2026?

-A flurry of announcements related to tariffs have come down the pike over the last two months, with many expected to take effect on April 2, along with the possibility of further policy updates.
+A flurry of announcements related to tariffs have come down the pike over the last two months, becoming a major issue for the public, with one survey showing three-quarters of consumers mentioning them.
 In this post, we’ll talk about how tariffs will affect real estate, the property management industry, and the broader economy.
 But first, we’ll catch you up on how tariffs work.

 How Do Tariffs Work?